Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 An overview of DBS surgery

-Your questions about DBS surgery answered
+Your questions about the surgery and stimulator answered

 What is inside the DBS battery and how long does it last?